 Cat Boarding Info

-Every cat that boards with us will need the following forms submitted at check-in.
-These forms do not need to be completed ahead of time but it will make the check-in process much quicker for you.Cat Check-In Form Emergency Contact Form
+Every cat that boards with us will need the following form submitted at check-in.
+This form does not need to be completed ahead of time but it will make the check-in process much quicker for you.Cat Check-In Form

 If your cat needs an update on inoculations, it should be done at least 72 hours prior to the boarding date.
 Most vaccines take at least this amount of time to boost your cat’s immunity.
-Please call if you have any questions regarding our vaccine requirements.
+Proof of Vaccinations is required for all cats checking in (Verbal confirmation will not be accepted.
+Physical paperwork is required).
+Your vet can email us your records to: firstname.lastname@example.org Please call if you have any questions regarding our vaccine requirements.
 It is our experience that vaccine recommendations may vary from one veterinarian to another.
 The information from our research of guidelines for feline vaccines has brought us to recommend the following to all our clientele:

 - FVRCP (Required for boarding)